All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is CJC-1295 an anti-inflammatory drug?

 No. CJC-1295 is a growth hormone-releasing peptide, not an anti-inflammatory medication.
-Its potential anti-inflammatory effects are secondary to its primary action of optimizing GH and IGF-1 levels.
-It should not replace prescribed anti-inflammatory treatments.
+Its potential anti-inflammatory effects are secondary to its primary action of improving GH and IGF-1 levels.
+It shouldn't replace prescribed anti-inflammatory treatments.

 Can CJC-1295 help with arthritis?

 GH and IGF-1 support joint health through cartilage maintenance and anti-inflammatory signaling.
-Some patients with osteoarthritis-related discomfort report improvements during GH optimization therapy.
-However, CJC-1295 is not a treatment for arthritis, and patients with inflammatory arthritis (such as rheumatoid arthritis) should work with a rheumatologist.
+Some patients with osteoarthritis-related discomfort report improvements during GH improvement therapy.
+But CJC-1295 isn't a treatment for arthritis, and patients with inflammatory arthritis (such as rheumatoid arthritis) should work with a rheumatologist.

 How do I know if inflammation is contributing to my symptoms?